SalakJS/salak-schedule/README.md

 - Store: for `single` or `worker`，default redisStore
 - prefix: for `single` or `worker`，default 'salakTimer'
-- options: options for Store. default app.redis
+- options: options for Store.

 Timer